Skip to main content

 Observation

-I noticed the challenge name references a 'spring' seed and asks us to predict PRNG output, which suggested the program uses a seeded random number generator whose seed value must be recoverable by examining the binary with static analysis tools.
+The challenge asks you to predict PRNG output.
+That means the program uses a seeded random number generator, and the seed has to be recoverable by examining the binary statically.

 Run the binary locally and examine it with Ghidra or strings.
 Find what value is used to seed the random number generator.
 The seed is likely based on time(NULL) (current Unix timestamp) or a fixed constant.